NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Remember to save any changes made before you create or edit another input file.

-No “Run EnergyPlus” button is available.
+No "Run EnergyPlus" button is available.
 Save your IDF file and use EP-Launch to execute an EnergyPlus run.

 You cannot edit comments in the ‘Comments from IDF’ section of the screen.